Wyoming Interactive Logo

 GEO vs. SEO - optimization similarities and differences

-When it comes to optimization, on-page, technical, and off-site factors still need to be considered.
-For many best practice factors, the good news is that SEO and GEO have similarities.
+When it comes to optimization, on-page, technical, and off-site factors still matter.
+For many best-practice elements, SEO and GEO have significant overlap.
 For others, some adaptation is required.

 • A technically sound, secure site